 Walt Disney World has welcomed guests to its amusement parks and hotels for 45 years.
 Today, the four theme parks, two water parks and 25 hotels attract more tourists each year than any other vacation resort in the world.

 Variety: From tea with princesses to thrilling roller coasters, the four Disney amusement parks offer different activities for all types of travelers.
 Outside of the parks, guests can enjoy a visit to the spa, a day of golf or Disney Springs, a complex that stays open later than the amusement parks and offers shopping, live entertainment and world-class dining.

 Personalized and convenient: Technology helps guests plan their vacation.
 The My Disney Experience website and app allows guests to coordinate itineraries and manage reservations.
 MagicBands, a wearable technology, serve as hotel room keys, park tickets, and a form of payment in the parks.
 MagicBands also keep track of guests’ FastPass reservations, which lets them skip lines by reserving specific times to visit rides, attractions and character interactions.

 Resort options: Disney’s 25 onsite resorts offer options to accommodate any budget.
 While the value resorts have a lower price, they provide the same services as all the other resorts, and all five properties in this category receive high ratings from guests.
 All of the deluxe hotels are among the five percent of the 28,000 AAA reviewed hotels to receive a Four Diamond rating.

 Free transportation: All resorts offer free transportation to and from all Disney attractions.
 Different hotels provide different types of transportation, including buses, boats and the monorail, but all drop guests off just steps from the parks’ entrances.
 Free transportation is also available to and from Orlando International Airport on Disney's Magical Express Service, which even picks up guests’ bags at baggage claim and delivers them directly to guests’ rooms.

 Children’s activity centers: Four centers located on the Disney property offer secure and supervised activities for children between three and 12 years old.
 During the day, children can play games, watch Disney movies and complete craft projects, and in the evening, children enjoy science projects, cooking classes and visits from Captain Hook.
 These options allow parents to have a night out while kids have fun and make new friends.

-Walt Disney World Resort Company Profile
+Walt Disney World Resort Company Information

 - Company Name: